 We held a seminar with speaker Jacinta Ruru.
 At a time when housing is becoming more unaffordable and homelessness is on the rise, facilitating the construction of homes on Māori land seems like an obvious solution.
 But is it as simple as that?
 What are the legal ramifications of building on Māori land?
 And what are the potential legal barriers landowners may have to navigate?
-Video coming soon.
+View the event video.

 When the home is on Māori Land: beware the legal issues

 At a time when efforts are being made to seek reconciliation with tangata whenua through contemporary law and policy, there is a new emphasis on recognising the need to facilitate more widespread building of residential homes on Māori freehold land.
 There is increased pressure from Māori organisations and individuals to use their land for housing.
 While the current statute governing Māori land – Te Ture Whenua Māori Act 1993 – aims to enable utilisation of Maori land, hindering this objective has been law, policy and professional practice.
 This seminar considers some of the pertinent issues in law for building residential homes on Māori freehold land, especially if there are the added legal complications of a breakdown of matrimonial relationships or damage to the home itself following, for example, a natural disaster.